Thermodynamics, Separations, and Materials Processing

 Finally, SCFs are applied to separating and crystallizing thermally labile compounds, such as foods and pharmaceuticals.
 In this work, we are interested in all aspects of pharmaceutical crystallization with emphasis on using supercritical fluid solvents as the crystallizing medium.
 Techniques include rapid expansion of supercritical solutions in which expansion through a capillary sets up a standing shock wave to initiate nucleation from the expanded gas, and gas antisolvent crystallization where the SCF is used as an antisolvent to precipitate particles out of a liquid solution.
 This work includes projects in nucleation and growth, phase equilibrium, and thermodynamic modeling of pharmaceutical solubility.

-For news about Professor Tomasko, please visit our website.
+For news about Professor Tomasko, please visit our chemical engineering department's website.